ga-curriculum/ejs/adding-a-show-route/README.md

 Nothing has changed in terms of functionality, but now other functions can also access the data held in `inventory`.

-Underneath the index route in `server.js`, add a new route:
+Underneath our first route in `server.js`, add a new route:

 ```js
 app.get('/:fruitId', (req, res) => {